re-nft/_article_.blockchain-web-app-e2e-testing-remix-wagmi/README.md

 # Blockchain Application Testing 101

-This is the accompanying demo repository for my [article on testing blockchain applications with Playwright, Anvil, and Wagmi](https://www.rombrom.com/posts/testing-dapps-with-playwright-anvil-wagmi/).
+This is the accompanying demo repository for our [article on testing blockchain applications with Playwright, Anvil, and Wagmi](https://paragraph.xyz/@021/end-to-end-testing-blockchain-applications-episode-2).
 Be sure to check it out if you need any extra guidance!

 ## Setting up